oscerd/puppet-tomcat-module/README.md

 ## <a name='Installation'>Installation</a>

-Clone this repository in a servicemix directory in your puppet module directory
+Clone this repository in a tomcat directory in your puppet module directory

 	git clone https://github.com/ancosen/puppet-tomcat-module tomcat